kevinpark02/Dorello/README.md

 ### Board, Lists, Cards, and Comments

 Users can create a board to start a project.
 Inside the board, lists are created and within the lists, action items (cards) can be created and assigned a due date.
 Clicking on a card opens up a modal where a user can set a due date for the action item, write a description.
-Different people involved in the project can comment in the card for discussions
+Different people involved in the project can comment in the card for further discussions.

 <img src="./app/assets/images/readme_board_list_card_comment.gif">